Frequently Asked Questions

 What is Intramural Sports?

-The Intramural Sports Program is a program offered by the Department of Campus Recreation and is directed by the Assistant Director for Intramural and Club Sports.
-We offer a variety of competitive and recreational activities for the Campus population.
-Games are played against other UNCG students.
+The Intramural Sports Program is a program offered by the Department of Recreation & Wellness and is directed by the Assistant Director for Intramural and Club Sports.
+We offer a variety of competitive and recreational activities for the campus population.
+Games are played against other UNC Greensboro students.
 Some activities include flag football, basketball, soccer and volleyball.

 Who is eligible to play intramural sports?

-Intramural sports is offered to all currently enrolled fee-paying students free of charge and everyone is encouraged to participate.
-Each student must show a valid UNCG ID card in order to participate.
-Intramural sports is also open to faculty and staff who are members of the Student Recreation Center.
+Intramural Sports is offered to all currently enrolled fee-paying students free of charge and everyone is encouraged to participate.
+Each student must show a valid UNC Greensboro ID card in order to participate.
+Intramural Sports is also open to faculty and staff who are members of the Student Recreation Center.

 What leagues are offered?